-The first sale of an NFT on GlobalChange should include 10% of the sale price as going to the nonprofit whose account the NFT is in.
-This payment should be viewable on the blockchain along with the payment to the artist, either within the same transaction or otherwise referenced or immediately proximate to the transaction paying the artist's account (the account that send the NFT memo to the nonprofit).
+The first sale of an NFT on GlobalChange should include 10% of the sale price going to the nonprofit whose account the NFT is in.
+The payment should be viewable on the blockchain, either within the same transaction or otherwise referenced or immediately proximate to the transaction paying the artist's account (the account that sent the NFT memo to the nonprofit).
 Either the buyer or the seller needs to send the payment to the nonprofit.

-Without the 10% going to the original artist, the NFT is no longer considered a GlobalChange NFT by validators; it is as if it has been burned.
-Not just that the transaction is incomplete and the seller retains ownership; but as if the seller has sent the NFT to a burn address, out of the system.
+Without the 10% to a nonprofit, the NFT is no longer considered a GlobalChange NFT by validators; it is as if it has been burned.
+Don't buy one with that transaction history - future validators might not recognize it.